erew123/alltalk_tts/README.md

 ---
 ### 🛠️ **About this project**
-AllTalk is a labor of love, developed and supported in my personal free time.
+AllTalk is a labour of love, developed and supported in my personal free time.
 As such, my ability to respond to support requests is limited.
 I prioritize issues based on their impact and the number of users affected.
 I appreciate your understanding and patience.
 If your inquiry isn't covered by the documentation or existing discussions, and it's not related to a bug or feature request, I'll do my best to assist as time allows.

 ---